julcasans/juliocastillo.dev/posts/2019-07-05-use-lit-html-to-create-web-components.md

 ---
-layout: post
+layout: post.njk
-author: "Julio Castillo Anselmi"
+author: Julio Castillo Anselmi
 categories: LitElement

 title: Use lit-html to create web components (à la React)
-published: true
 description: Create ultra-fast web components using lit-html and the React approach.
 It is on my series about lit-html and LitElement.
-tags: lit-html, LitElement, webdev, javascript
+tags: ['post', 'lit-html', 'LitElement', 'webdev', 'javascript']

+date: 2019-07-05

 series: LitElement
-image: lit-html-web-components.webp
+image: /assets/img/lit-html-web-components.webp
 ---

 This post was going to be about directives in `lit-html`, which is the way we can extend the library but I didn't want to keep delaying the arrival to our central theme of the series that is `LitElement`.
 So I decided to leave the directives for later and enter the doors of `LitElement`.
 I'm going to show you how to create web components using `lit-html` and we'll see how we get to `LitElement` from there.
 Let's get started!